BuvinJT/distbuilder/docs/ConfigClasses.md

 a failure is indicated (via a return of *false*), then nothing will occur post operation.
 The page cannot be advanced in this failure state.
 The user may only click the "Cancel" button to quit the installer.

+This function will have a reference to UI page passed to it (called `page`).
+As your operation proceeds, you may wish to call `setCustomPageText( page, title, description )`
+(or build that script via the Python helper:
+`setCustomPageText( title, description, isAutoQuote=True, pageVar="page" )`).

 **order**: You may NOT specify one the standard options for a `QtIfwUiPage` attribute `pageOrder`.
 Instead, use either `QT_IFW_PRE_INSTALL` or `QT_IFW_POST_INSTALL`.